Running the test

 A security test set was generated quite fast for the test run you created.
 However, the process could take a significant amount of time, depending on the number of baseline requests, the test policy in use, and the responsiveness of the target application.
 You could pause or stop the testing process by selecting an appropriate option from the “Actions” drop-down menu.

 The test run stops automatically when the testing process is finished, given that no baseline recording is in progress.
 Some brief information about the detected vulnerabilities will be displayed in the “Result” column.
-FAST should find one XSS vulnerability for the executed HTTPS request:
+FAST should find some XSS vulnerabilities for the executed HTTPS request:

-Now you should have all of the chapter goals completed, along with the result of testing the HTTPS request to the Google Gruyere application.
-The result shows one found XSS vulnerability.
+Now, you should have all of the chapter goals completed, along with the result of testing the HTTPS request to the Google Gruyere application.
+The result shows three found XSS vulnerabilities.